The top 30 sushi in Toronto by neighbourhood

-Dynamite rolls, spider rolls and red dragon rolls are all among the signature rolls found on the menu at Sushi Karu on Oakwood Avenue.
+Dynamite rolls, spider rolls and red dragon rolls are all among the signature sushi options found on the menu at Sushi Karu on Oakwood Avenue.

-The fanciful creations at JaBistro on Richmond include scrupulously crafted nigiri and oshuzushi blowtorched in aburi style and accented by fresh wasabi root, soy sauce, or kombu fish sauce glaze.
+The fanciful creations at JaBistro on Richmond include scrupulously crafted nigiri and aburi oshuzushi, accented by fresh wasabi root, soy sauce, or kombu fish sauce glaze.

-Miku is the place to splurge on sushi but you know the quality is definitely worth the hefty price tag.
+Miku is the place to splurge on sushi, where you know the quality is definitely worth the hefty price tag.